lavanchukka/Azure-End-End-Project/README.md

 5. Perform data cleaning and transformations using Azure Databricks.
 6. Implement security with Azure Key Vault + Databricks Secret Scope to protect sensitive secrets.
 7. Analyze data with Azure Synapse Analytics using SQL.
+8. Connect ADLS to Power BI for visualizations.

 # Project detailed steps